Steve King: Comments on Western civilization

 On July 18, 2016, King participated in a panel discussion on MSNBC, during which a panelist from Esquire magazine suggested that the 2016 convention could be the last in which "old white people would command the Republican Party's attention".
 King responded, "This whole 'old white people' business does get a little tired, Charlie.
 I'd ask you to go back through history and figure out where are these contributions that have been made by these other categories of people that you are talking about?
 Where did any other subgroup of people contribute more to civilization?"
 Panel moderator Chris Hayes later described King's comments as odious and preposterous.
 Panel member April Ryan described them as "in-my-face racism".
 That evening, King was asked about his comments during an interview with ABC News.
 King said he had meant to say that "Western civilization", rather than "white people", is the "superior culture": "when you describe Western civilization, that can mean much of Western civilization happens to be Caucasians.
 But we should not apologize for our culture or our civilization.
 The contributions that were made by Western civilization itself, and by Americans, by Americans of all races, stand far above the rest of the world.
 The Western civilization and the American civilization are a superior culture."

 Attitudes towards Muslims

 In September 2014, King called for the Obama administration to begin surveilling mosques to monitor recruitment to ISIS.
 Although BuzzFeed News said there was no evidence of such recruitment, King claimed it was occurring in parts of the United States.
 On December 9, 2015, he told MSNBC that he agreed with his party that Islam is "incompatible" with American life.
 In an interview with Breitbart News, King said he did not want Muslims working in meat-packing plants, because "I don't want people doing my pork that won't eat it, let alone hope I go to hell for eating pork chops."
 On March 7, 2019, he voted "present" on a resolution the US House passed condemning anti-Semitism and anti-Muslim discrimination.
-On August 27, 2019, King joked about Uyghur Muslims detained in China's Xinjiang re-education camps being forced to eat pork.
+On August 27, 2019, King joked about Uyghur Muslims detained in China's Xinjiang internment camps being forced to eat pork.